nus-cs2113-AY2324S2/ip/README.md

 ## Getting Started

 To start using Lovie, ensure Java 11 is installed on your machine.
 Lovie specifically uses Java 11.
-Download Lovie and run it using the Java command:
+Download Lovie from [here](https://github.com/nidhi-nayak/ip/releases/tag/A-Release) and run it using the Java command:

 ```
 java -jar ip.jar